Guide to Mortgage Statements

 Just as you’d want to hold on to billing statements for other expenses, you’ll want to keep your mortgage statements in case you find inaccuracies down the line.
 Plus, the statements come in handy for tax purposes and for your personal accounting.

 So how long should you keep your mortgage statements?
-Because you can find your statements online by logging in to your account, you don’t need to hold on to paper statements for long.
+Provided you can find your statements online by logging in to your account, you don’t need to hold on to paper statements for long.
 In fact, you can probably get rid of paper copies if you have access to them online.
 It might be a good idea to download the documents to your computer.

 Other documents, such as your deed, deed of trust, promissory note, purchase contract, seller disclosures, and home inspection report, you should keep as long as you own the home.